THE

 HUB

-Exploring Different Types of Mutual Funds in India
+Different Types of Mutual Funds Based on Various Categories

 Mutual funds are one of the most popular forms of investments available in the market today.
 Mutual funds operate at the behest of asset management companies (or AMCs) that pool together investments from multiple individuals along with institutional investors that each have similar investment objectives.
 Fund managers are responsible for keeping an eye out for and managing these pooled investments.
 Mutual funds serve as the perfect tool with which individual investors get exposed to portfolios managed by experts.
 Read on to understand the varied forms of mutual funds that exist in the country.